Recording

 📦

-Pure Python stdlib.
-No pip install chain.
-No version conflicts.
+No pip install chain headaches.
 Just add it to your Docker image and go.

 🔨